zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 that cannot be easily deleted or changed.

 However, there does exist projects that encode image data directly onto the Blockchain usually in the format of low-size pixel map or pixel art styles.
+They have to be in this style because Blockchain space is so expensive.
+Storing just a few megabytes can be several hundred dollars.
+"On-chain NFTs" are the exception, not the norm.
 The only way to determine if your NFT is a quality one is to look at your NFT's Smart Contract for how it is implemented.

 ## What an NFT is